ninabarzh/broomstick/content/posts/State-of-ai-driven-surveillance-2025.md

 **South Africa**

 Gauteng province has partnered with Vumacam to install over 6,000 cameras loaded with AI capabilities like licence plate recognition and behaviour detection.
-Naturally, there’s no real regulation for this sort of thing—but rest assured, someone somewhere is watching.
+Naturally, there’s no real regulation for this sort of thing, but rest assured, someone somewhere is watching.

 **Uganda**